Hlinka Gretzky Cup: Canada Shades Sweden in Semifinal Shootout

 Sweden’s best forward and leading scorer through the round robin had been William Eklund, but he’s a late-2002 and thus not draft eligible until 2021.
 Of the 2020-eligible forwards, Ljungman has had a leg up on Nybeck at the Hlinka — even before scoring three times against Canada.

 Ljungman’s power-play goal in the first period was nothing special but a decent wrister past Lennox’s glove inside the far post in following up after his first shot was blocked.

-Ljungman also made one of the best defensive plays of the first period, backchecking to break up a prime scoring chance for Canada’s leading goal-getter Perfetti, with Ljungman lunging to get his stick on Perfetti’s shot and directing it wide.
+Ljungman also made one of the best defensive plays of the opening frame, backchecking to break up a prime scoring chance for Perfetti, with Ljungman lunging to get his stick on Perfetti’s shot and steering it wide.
+Ljungman has been a 200-foot player here while also displaying offensive upside.

 Flashes From Nybeck